Making Felted Easter Eggs is super fun and easy! A great wool felting project for a beginner and for kids.

 Wool Roving is wool that has been washed and carded (combed) so that the fibers all line up in the same direction.
 This makes the wool easier to work with.

-Wrap the Wool Around the Easter Egg
+Wrap the wool around the Easter Egg

 The step by step wet felting instructions are basically the same, regardless of whether you use uncarded wool fiber or roving.
 Specifically, you wrap the Easter egg inside the wool.